dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/searching_for_responses.md

 If you're conducting the same search queries frequently, you may want to save them to reuse later.

-After conducting a search, press the &ldquo;Save search&rdquo; button.
+After conducting a search, press the "Save search" button.
 You'll be asked to name your search something you can remember it by later.

 ![The Saved Searches modal.](../images/search_responses_4.png)

-When you want to conduct your search again, select it from the sidebar under the &ldquo;Saved searches.&rdquo;
+When you want to conduct your search again, select it from the sidebar under the "Saved searches."

 ![The Saved Searches list.](../images/search_responses_5.png)